Staten Island Greenbelt

 Get Oriented

 The 164 acres of Willowbrook Park preserve a natural area of freshwater streams and wetlands that has long been under threat of development.
 The park include a large tract of lowland forest where Tulip Poplar, Red Maple, and yes, willows (of several species) grow, as well as a Red Maple swamp.
-The park includes and is connected to the rest of the Greenbelt via the property at one time destined to become the Willowbrook Parkway extension; the park is now reachable by a hike along the White Trail.
+The park includes and is connected to the rest of the Greenbelt via a property at one time destined to become the Willowbrook Parkway extension; the park is now reachable by a hike along the White Trail.

 When to Go